peteroupc/peteroupc.github.io/colorgen.md

 Unlike with many other RGB color spaces, sRGB's _transfer function_ does not use gamma encoding; the function is not the same as applying the exponent 1/2.2, but rather uses a formula with a similar conversion curve.
 The sRGB proposal recommends RGB image data in an unidentified RGB color space to be treated as sRGB.

-The following methods convert colors between linearized and companded sRGB.
+The following methods convert colors between linear and companded sRGB.
 (Note that the threshold `0.0031308` is that of IEC 61966-2-1, the official sRGB standard;
 the sRGB proposal has a different value for this threshold.)